Did you know disorders of the musculoskeletal system make up most occupational injuries and result in the most missed work days?

 - Be sure to consume enough water- Drink at least six to eight glasses of water daily.
 Water flushes toxins and waste products out of the body.

 - Get enough sleep at night-- Getting sleep adequately protects the immune system, rejuvenates cells and makes us feel better.

-- Practice good posture-- Whether sitting, standing, lifting heavy equipment, kneeling, bending, good posture is vital.
-Good posture, when sitting or standing, keeps the body in proper alignment.
-It reduces strain on the bones structure and individual muscle groups plus keeps muscles toned.
-Try to keep your feet flat on the floor while sitting instead of crossed or straight out in front of you.
-While standing, picture a straight line that drops from the ear to the shoulder to the hips.
+- Practice good posture-- Whether sitting, standing, lifting heavy equipment, kneeling, or bending, good posture is vital.
+Good posture, when sitting or standing, keeps the body in proper alignment and reduces strain on the bones structure and individual muscle groups plus keeps muscles toned.

 - Inhibit osteoporosis- Risks include smoking, excessive alcohol use, low calcium intake, and lack of exercise.
 Although men have a lower risk than women, they are still at risk, with white men holding the highest risk of all ethnic groups.
 Additional risks include prolonged exposure to certain medications, such as steroids, anticonvulsants, and certain cancer treatments.
 Regular weight bearing exercise, like lifting weights, help increase bone density.

 - Seek Chiropractic Care- Doctors of chiropractic can realign patient’s spines and restore musculoskeletal systems restoring nerve flow to the limbs and organs putting patients on the road to exceptional health.
 If not treated properly, diminished nerve energy will lead to pain, fatigue, organ dysfunction, and even disease.
 Regular visits to the chiropractor allow patients to heal safely and naturally without the use of drugs or surgery.
 Many patients under chiropractic care report fast pain relief and immediate feelings of wellness after a few visits.